My.EOU Portal Current Students Faculty/Staff

 Generally, state and federal orders and guidelines related to social distancing still allow you to get outdoors and engage in physical activity and fun!
 However, there are a few details you should be made aware of related to closures of state and federal lands and facilities.

 On May 15th Oregon Governor Brown gave approval for 30 counties across mostly rural Oregon to enter Phase 1 of the state’s reopening plan.
 This includes all of the counties in Eastern Oregon.
 Most state parks in Eastern Oregon are open for day use only.
 La Grande Parks and Recreation has opened its day use parks including Morgan Lake.
 Currently, Washington is in Phase 1 of its plan, which includes the opening of some state parks for day use and eased restrictions on outdoor recreation activities, such as fishing, hunting and golf.
 Recreation in the Columbia River Gorge is still prohibited on both sides of the river.
-Regional National Forests are open for recreation, but “developed sites” like campgrounds, boat ramps, trailheads, and many restroom facilities are still closed.
+Regional National Forests are open for recreation, but overnight “developed sites” like campgrounds and many restroom facilities are still closed.